Hi-Angel/notes-backup/file-systems.md

 * RAID status: `lvs -o name,lv_health_status`.
 Info for various statuses and what to do on those cases may be found in `man lvmraid`.
 * Show disks currently used by RAID *(in particular)*: `pvdisplay -m`.

+## Misc

+* LVM can be made to ignore a device in operations by adding a filter to `/etc/lvm/lvm.conf`.
+Syntax of the filter is usually mentioned there, just search for `filter` word in comments in the file.
+* LVM propagates TRIM/Discard calls on an LV to the underlying physical devices.
+Worth noting, it is unrelated to `issue_discards` lvm.conf option, which is rather about LVM TRIMing devices after an LV was removed/reduced.
+In fact, devs doesn't recommend to enable `issue_discards` since it makes one unable to restore data from a removed LV.
+But at least Debian and Ubuntu enable it anyway.

 # ZFS

 There's a separate file `zfs.md` on ZFS